oudeis01/umfeld-examples/vrtest/README.md

 This project is designed for Linux environments only.

+### 0. What it does
+- Builds and runs Umfeld-Processing and the counterpart Processing examples.
+- Records(5sec)/captures the output of each example.
+- Creates a concatenated video/image of all succeeded examples.
+- Stores the results in the respective Umfeld example directories.

 ### 1. Python & Pip
 - Python 3.8+
 - pip (Python package manager)